-The Green Abilities program started in 2010, when Julie realized her granite recycling processes were very repetitive.
-She knew there had to be a solution and she was determined to find it.
+The Green Abilities program started in 2010, when Julie Rizzo realized her granite recycling processes were very repetitive.
+She knew there had to be a solution and was determined to find it.

 In 2010, Julie volunteered for a year with TAP (Transition To Adulthood) students between the ages of 18-21 at two local high schools in Northwest Indiana.
 By giving over 50 students a chance to showcase their abilities, she was able to develop procedures that would help them identify color specifications, packaging formulations, sorting techniques and a host of additional technical manufacturing processes to recycle materials such as granite, wood and other reclaimed waste streams.